 Best Places to Raise a Family

-Update, December 13, 2017: Monterey Park is happy to announce that the city has been named one of America's "Best Places to Raise a Family" in a recent Time/Money Magazine ranking.
+The City of Monterey Park is happy to announce that the city has been named one of America's "Best Places to Raise a Family" in a recent Time/Money Magazine ranking.

 The magazine highlights Monterey Park's outstanding high school graduation rate, library accessibility, kid-friendly activities, cultural diversity, public safety, affordability and international cuisine as attractive qualities.

 The "Best Places to Raise a Family" recognition marks the second time this year Monterey Park has been singled out as one of the best communities to live, work and play in the United States.

 Monterey Park is also extremely proud and honored to be listed as one of the top three cities to live in America.
 Here's some of what the media is saying about our hometown.

 From the Monterey Park Cascades newspaper:

 “Ecstatic, completely ecstatic!
 We are so grateful to Money Magazine for recognizing us and for sharing with everybody what we as residents know firsthand,” said a Monterey Park elected official at a news conference.

 Some of the extraordinary resources that propelled Monterey Park towards the top include: its prime location near major freeways and rail transportation; 13 parks and recreational opportunities; a farmers’ market; Barnes Park Amphitheater’s free concerts and events; East LA College and nearby Cal State LA; diverse dining choices; year-round cultural events; and upcoming economic development.

 Another city elected representative said, “We have commercial areas that are prospering, with a lot of people coming to shop, eat and dine…but we also maintain the small town atmosphere for people to live and enjoy their life.”